Working capital: Meaning

 A positive working capital cycle balances incoming and outgoing payments to minimize net working capital and maximize free cash flow.
-For example, a company that pays its suppliers in 30 days but takes 60 days to collect its receivables has a working capital cycle of 30 days.
-This 30-day cycle usually needs to be funded through a bank operating line, and the interest on this financing is a carrying cost that reduces the company's profitability.
-Growing businesses require cash, and being able to free up cash by shortening the working capital cycle is the most inexpensive way to grow.
+For example, a company that pays its financing is a carrying cost-inexpensive way to grow.
 Sophisticated buyers review closely a target's working capital cycle because it provides them with an idea of the management's effectiveness at managing their balance sheet and generating free cash flows.